Invariance principle and non-compact center foliations: Introduction

 Let us discuss the construction of the partitions $\cP_n$.
 As the center direction is not necessarily expanded it is generally difficult to find iterates such that $f^n(\cP_n(x))$ contains the cu-square $R$.
-For that reason, we actually define $\cP_n$ in a set which is larger on the center and contains the original cu-square.
+For that reason, we actually define $\cP_n$ in a set which is larger in the center and contains the original cu-square.
 Choosing sets which are sufficiently large along the center allows to apply the quasi-isometric property and ensure the covering property for many iterates.
-Here appears a technical difficulty: we a priori have a good product structure only for sets that are small in the center direction.
-For that reason, we have to extract measurable subset with full measure, which we have a good product structure and a large center size, as stated in Proposition~\ref{p.global-holonomy}: this is done in Section~\ref{s.global.prod.structure}.
+Here appears a technical difficulty: we a priori have a good product structure only for sets which are small in the center direction.
+For that reason, we have to extract measurable subsets with full measure, which have a good product structure and a large center size, as stated in Theorem~\ref{thm.global-holonomy}: this is done in Section~\ref{s.global.prod.structure}.

 Another problem is that some atoms of the partitions $\cP_n$ are very small in the u-direction, even after iterations: the unstable expansion under $f^n$ may not be enough to ensure that the images of the elements of $\cP_n$ cover the square.
 To overpass this difficulty, we need to require a property of small boundary for the unstable partition $\cP$: for a large set of points $x$, the $f^{n-1}$ iterate of $\cP_n(x)$ achieves some uniform size along the unstable direction: this is done in Section~\ref{s.partition.small.bound}.